 Did you notice how the title contains the word “safely” in it?
-This is because the procedure of replacing a sump pump at home requires a little bit more attention than you possibly expect.
+This is because the procedure of sump pump replacement at home requires a little bit more attention than you possibly expect.
 There are some safety steps to be taken and without them, you might damage your unit or might even end up threatening your own health.

 This is why we always begin by saying: unplug your existing sump pump from the outlet.
 Once the electricity is cut off, you want to take care of the power cord.
 In case it has been secured to your discharge pipe, cut the zip ties using pliers or a pair of scissors.

-So far you have probably realized that this process is pretty much the same as installing a sump pump but in a reverse order.
+So far you have probably realized that this process is pretty much the same as installing a sump pump but in reverse order.
 Now that you have freed the cord from the clutches of the pipes, coil it and set it aside.

 The Wet Job

 It is obvious that you also want to detach the piping connections if you want to take the existing sump pump out of the pit.
 This process begins by disconnecting your check valve.
 Don’t worry if some water starts dripping.
 It will only get stronger the looser the check valve is.